Meet Zena

 Teachers

-Near Pondicherry, South India in 1969 Zena studied with Dr. Swami
+Near Pondicherry, South India in 1969 Zenna studied with Dr. Swami

 Gitananda, who was a disciple of Ram Gopal, the Sleepless Saint, mentioned